 When you bring up your course in the Class Schedule and Fees page, you can click on your instructor's name to open a web page that will include contact information.
 You can also find contact information in the Faculty Directory.
 (A link to the Directory also appears at the top of SOU web pages.)
 After you have accessed the course, you can find your instructor's contact information on the syllabus.
-More information will be available by clicking on the "Participants" link under People in the upper left-hand corner of the course home page.
+More information will be available by clicking on the "Participants" link under the course name in the Navigation block on the course home page.
 Click on your instructor's name to view his or her profile.

 Your instructors will use your Southern Oregon University email account for all course-related communication.
 To check your SOU email account, log into MySOU and click on the Gmail button at the top of the page.
 (The first time you log in, you will be asked to activate your account.)

 Note: Be sure to read your student e-mail frequently.
 If you wish, you may forward your student email to another account by following these instructions.
 We recommend saving copies of your messages in your SOU account as a back-up.